Siamese Cat Breed: Size, Health, Price & Personality

 FAQ

-Are Siamese cats good for families?
+Are Siamese cats good with families?

-What are common health issues in Siamese cats?
+What health issues do Siamese cats face?

-Prices range from $400 to $1,500, depending on the breeder, lineage, and location.
+Prices range from $400 to $1,500, depending on the breeder and lineage.